CptNewton/Meta-Front-End-Developer-Professional-Certificate/Version Control/Command Line/Unix Commands/Grep/README.md

 ### You have a text file that contains addresses.
 You would like to search for addresses with the word “Ocean”, so you perform a grep search with no additional flags.
-In this case, which one of the following statements would be true?

 - [ ] The search returns partial matches.
 - [x] The search returns results that begin with Ocean. <br>